kaitgaiss/kaitgaiss.github.io/guides/creativity.md

 ## Getting started is everything.
 - Take the first practical step.
+- A body at rest tends to stay at rest; a body in motion tends to stay in motion.
+- Do or do not, there is no try.
 - You don’t have to know exactly where it is you’re going.
 You’ll figure that out much better if you get started than if you try to plan it all out.
 - You won’t always know what you’re doing or where you’re going until you get started.
 - Getting something down on paper makes the thing clearer than just thinking about it.
 It also gives people something to respond to.